prenigma/testfou/examples/formbot/data/nlufou.md

 - what will you do with my baggage???
 - what should i do with my baggage?

-## intent:ask_delayed_flights
-- what are the delayed flights now
-- what are the delayed flights today
-- give me the list of delayed flights
-- give me all delayed flights today
-- give me please all delayed flights now
-- the delayed flights please
-- what flights delayed
-- which floghts delayed today
-- which flights delayed now
-- i want to see the list of delayed flights
-- i want to see the list of delayed flights please
-- please the delayed flights for today
-- delayed flights
-- what are the delayed flights today
-- delayed flights
-- which flights are delayed today?
-- delayed flights please
-- delayed flights please

 ## intent:navigate_to_gate
 - please navigate me to my gate
 - i want to go to my gate